oyogo/lifemusingsblog/content/about.md

 title: Who am I?
 ---

 Knowing Jesus was the best thing that ever happened to me in life.
 To live for Him is my desire.
+He is the trues friend I've found